peter279k/iota.lib.php/README.md

 This library is under developemnt now and this library is not released any stable version yet.

-So this will not be installed this via Composer.
+So this will not be installed via Composer.

-And it's also exists some bugs/issues.
+And it also exists some bugs/issues.
 Using this library is at your own risk.

 ---

 This is the unofficial PHP library for the IOTA Core.
 (It's possibly be the official PHP library someday...)

-It's under the development now.

 It uses the PHP to reimplement the `iot.lib.js` library.